mbrat2005/diskspd/Command-line-and-parameters.md

 File and device targets are usually the most appropriate for any given situation.
 File targets exercise the entire filesystem and storage stack, while a device target focuses on device behavior.
 When using a device target it is a best practice to remove the filesystem and partitioning prior to doing a write test - see [Clear-Disk](https://docs.microsoft.com/en-us/powershell/module/storage/clear-disk).

-Partition targets are a special case and, without a very specific goal, not the right entry point for normal DISKSPD work.
-If the partition is not formatted with a filesystem, behavior will be similar to the device case and the IO path will be effectively that of a filesystem/storage utility - bounded by the partition, and managed through the RAW pseudo-filesystem.
-If the partition *is* formatted with a filesystem, the filesystem may prevent writes through the partition view - this is defensive against IO which would otherwise destroy the filesystem format.
+Partition targets are a special case and, without a very specific goal, not the right entry point for normal DiskSpd work.
+If the partition is not formatted with a filesystem, behavior will be similar to the device case and the I/O path will be effectively that of a filesystem/storage utility - bounded by the partition and managed through the RAW pseudo-filesystem.
+If the partition *is* formatted with a filesystem, the filesystem may prevent writes through the partition view - this is defensive against I/O which would otherwise destroy the filesystem format.
 Respectively, using a device or file path would probably provide the most appropriate view of the storage behavior.

 All available options and parameters are listed in the tables below and are further described in the [Customizing tests](Customizing-tests) section.
 Parameters can either be specified as command line options or as part of an XML profile.